Bisheshguragain/timetickr/DEPLOY_TO_GITHUB.md

 ### 3. Create Your First Commit

-A commit is a snapshot of your code at a specific point in time.
-This command saves your staged files with a descriptive message.
+This command saves your files with a message.

 ```bash
 git commit -m "Initial commit of TimeTickR application"